DnD 5e - Monk Subclass Breakdown

 Hand of Harm, the conceptual opposite of Hand of Healing, allows you to deal necrotic damage and poison enemies.
 It's nothing mind-blowing or game breaking, but it's a simple and efficient way to turn Ki into damage output and a tactical advantage thanks to the Poisoned condition.

 You also get a neat mask as a class feature.
 It doesn't do anything.
 You don't need it to do anything and technically you don't even need to wear it. : Insight and Medicine are both Wisdom-based, which makes them good skills for the Monk.
-Medicine is borderline useless, unfortunately, and it's weird that you don't get proficiency with a Healer's Kit.
+Medicine is borderline useless, unfortunately, as its sole written function is made obsolete by the Healer's Kit.
 Herbalism Kit does allow you to creaft Potions of Healing, though, which is nice.

 Cure Wounds is normally a hard choice in combat because you're spending your Action to not damage your enemies when Healing Word is available, so the Action Economy makes it hard to justify.
 But, while you can use Hand of Healing as an Action, there's almost no reason to do so in combat.